 4) Raise global awareness about the importance of grids and collaborative scenario development

 This project combines analytical work of the consortium partners, direct engagement with stakeholders and dissemination work.
-You can learn all about the workshops we organise here, all about our analytical findings on TYNDP scenarios here, all about the development of the PAC scenario here and all about presenting PAC to the public here.
+You can learn all about our publications and the workshops we organise here, all about the development of the PAC scenario here and all about presenting PAC to the public here.

-This project is financed by the German Federal Ministry for Economic Affairs and Energy up to the end of 2020.
+This project has been financed by the German Federal Ministry for Economic Affairs and Climate Action with two rounds of grants realised in the timeframe of: 2018-2020 and 2021-2024.